Expatria-Technologies/EST_Accessory_PCB/README.md

 By default both GRBL and the GRBLHAL2000 expect NPN NC limit switches.
 PNP switches are not supported.
 NO switches can also be used on any switch input

-The first four axes have single limit inputs that are accessed via the RJ45 limit breakout connector.
+The first four axes have single limit inputs that can be accessed via the RJ45 limit breakout connector.
 A sample design for a breakout panel is included in the CAM_Outputs folder.
-The fifth (M4 or B axis) limit input is multiplexed via XOR logic between two 3 wire connections to allow for future flexibility.
 GRBL always knows the direction of travel so individual min and max pins are not required.
 Auto-squaring is supported by enabling ganged axes in GRBLHAL and setting the appropriate pins.

-In addition to the B limit, there are two probe input pins on the limit RJ45 breakout connector that are also multiplexed via XOR logic.
+In addition to the limit signals, there are two probe input pins on the limit RJ45 breakout connector and the main PCB that are multiplexed via XOR logic and share a single input pin on the microcontroller.

-For both of the dual-input signals there is no need to terminate unused ports.
+For the dual-input signal there is no need to terminate unused ports.

 The RJ45 pinout: